 The 'Racial Cleansing' That Drove 1,100 Black Residents Out Of Forsyth County, Ga.

 This is FRESH AIR.
-I'm Terry Gross.
-One of the nightmarish racist chapters of American history is documented in a new book by my guest Patrick Phillips.
-It's about what happened in Forsyth County, Ga., in 1912 when white mobs terrorized and drove out the entire black population, about 1,100 people.
-This was the white response to two incidents - the alleged rape of a white woman by a black man and the rape and beating of a young white woman who died of her injuries.
+I'm David Bianculli, editor of the website TV Worth Watching, sitting in for Terry Gross.
+Our guest today is Patrick Phillips, author of a book about a nightmarish and racist chapter in American history.
+Little more than a century ago, in Georgia in the year 1912, the white residents of Forsyth County terrorized and drove out the entire black population, about 1,100 people.
+That was the white response to two incidents - the alleged rape of a white woman by a black man and the rape and beating of a young, white woman who died of her injuries.
 A lynch mob attacked and hanged one black suspect.
-Two teenagers were hanged in public executions following a short trial.
+And two teenagers, following a short trial, were hanged in public executions.

-My guest Patrick Phillips is one of the white people who grew up in this county when it was still all white, and people of color were definitely not welcome.
-His parents were among the civil rights protesters who in the 1980s protested against the county's continuing segregation.
-Phillips' new book "Blood At The Root" is based on his archival research as well as his interviews with townspeople and with descendants of the black people who fled in 1912.
+Patrick Phillips is one of the white people who grew up in this county when it was still all-white, and people of color were definitely not welcome.
+His parents were among the civil rights protesters who, in the 1980s, protested against the county's continuing segregation.
+His book titled "Blood At The Root" is now out in paperback.
+It's based on his archival research, as well as his interviews with town's residents and descendants of the black people who fled in 1912.
+Terry Gross spoke with Patrick Phillips in 2016.

 PATRICK PHILLIPS: That's a story that I first heard when I was 7 years old.
-My parents moved from suburban Atlanta to Forsyth County which is about 30 miles north.
+My parents moved from suburban Atlanta to Forsyth County, which is about 30 miles north.
 And so I was a new kid in a very rural county, and it was something that I heard on the school bus riding to school.
-You know, I had noticed that there were no black people in the county compared to my old neighborhood in Atlanta.
-And when I asked kids on the bus why that was, and, you know, I had heard lots of racist jokes and people referred to black folks with the N-word almost entirely.
+You know, I had noticed that there were no black people in the county, compared to my old neighborhood in Atlanta.
+And when I asked kids on the bus why that was - and, you know, I had heard lots of racist jokes and people refer to black folks with the N-word almost entirely.

 And so I asked, you know, other kids on the bus how this - why this was.
-And, you know, they told me this story and in there, you know - in the kids version, it was very mythic and kind of legendary.
+And, you know, they told me this story.
+And in their, you know - in the kids version, it was very mythic and kind of legendary.
 And it just went that a long, long time ago, there was a white girl who was attacked by black men and all the white people in Forsyth banded together and ran out all the black people.
-So that's really the first version of the story that I heard and that would have been in about 1977.
+So that's really the first version of the story that I heard.
+And that would've been in about 1977.

 GROSS: And what did you make of that?